CybersecurityHow to Secure Your Home Wi-Fi Network: A Complete Step-by-Step Guide

 - Save the settings and reconnect all your devices

-Step 3: Change the Network Name (SSID)
+How Do You Change the Network Name (SSID)?

 The default network name often reveals the router's brand and model, making it easier for hackers to search for model-specific vulnerabilities.